-Beginning with the Class of 2018 - or those who are 9th graders on or after July 1, 2014 - all students will now take seven end-of-course exams in Algebra, Geometry (or integrated math I and math II), Biology, American History, American Government, English I and English II.
+Beginning with the Class of 2018 - or those who are 9th graders on or after July 1, 2014 - all students will now take State required AIR tests.
+Please refer to the school website, your guidance counselor or the Senior Assistant Principal for information on graduation requirements.